idivyanshdubey/Car-Rental-Management-System/README.md

 Recent Commits
 Here are some of the recent commits:

 Update README.md by Divyansh Dubey

 Update add-car.component.html by Divyansh Dubey

 Test case passed by username

 For more details on commits, visit the commits page.

-Features
+Features:
 Manage car rentals efficiently.

 User-friendly interface.

 Secure and scalable backend.

 Installation
 Clone the repository:
 Code
 git clone https://github.com/idivyanshdubey/Car-Rental-Management-System.git

 Navigate to the project directory:
 Code
 cd Car-Rental-Management-System

 Install the necessary dependencies:
 Code
 npm install

 Start the application:
 Code
 npm start

 Usage
 Register and login to the system.

 Add, update, and delete car information.

 Book and manage car rentals.

 Generate reports and analytics.

 Contributing